 Proper maintenance is important to achieve optimum performance from the heat pump.
 The ability to properly perform maintenance on this equipment requires certain mechanical skills and tools.
 If you do not possess these skills, contact your dealer for maintenance.
 Consult your local dealer about the availability of maintenance contracts.

 Routine maintenance should include the following:

-- Inspect and clean or replace air filters at the beginning of each heating and cooling season, or more frequently if required. - Inspect the condensate drain and outdoor coil at the beginning of each season.
+- Inspect and clean or replace air filters at the beginning of each heating and cooling season, or more frequently if required. - Inspect the condensate drain and outdoor coil at the beginning of each cooling season.
 Remove any debris.
-Clean the coils as necessary using water or an approved all-aluminum cleaner.
+Clean the outdoor coil and louvers as necessary using a mild detergent and water.
 Rinse thoroughly with water. - Inspect the electrical connections for tightness at the beginning of each heating and cooling season.
-Service as necessary. - Inspect and clean blower housing, motor and wheel.
+Service as necessary.